xiazeyu/infomall-org-uva/content/en/docs/tutorial/rivanna.md

 ## Some suggestions

-When compiling large projects, you may face very slow compilation speed which might be caused by the limited memory size on the front end (head node).
-You can try to use FastX node which have larger memory and could be much faster.
+When compiling large projects, you may neeed to make surue you have enough time and memory to conduct such compiles.
+This can be best achieved by using an interactive node, possibly from the large memory partition.

 ## References